peteroupc/peteroupc.github.io/random.md

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation

-To generate random numbers, RNGs ultimately rely on _nondeterministic sources_, that is, sources that don't return the same output for the same input every time.
-Such sources are used to help generate a _seed_ for a PRNG, for example.
-The best nondeterministic sources for this purpose are those whose output is very hard to guess.
+RNGs ultimately rely on so-called _nondeterministic sources_; without those sources, no computer can produce random numbers.

-<a id=Examples_of_Nondeterministic_Sources></a>
+<a id=What_Is_a_Nondeterministic_Source></a>
-### Examples of Nondeterministic Sources
+### What Is a Nondeterministic Source?

-Examples of nondeterministic sources are&mdash;
+A _nondeterministic source_, is a source that doesn't give the same output for the same input each time (for example, a clock that doesn't always give the same time).
+There are many kinds of them, but sources useful for random number generation have hard-to-guess output (that is, they have high _entropy_; see the next section).
+They include&mdash;

 - disk access timings,
 - timings of keystrokes and/or other input device interactions,